 A wholly-owned subsidiary of Energy Services owns and operates underground natural gas storage and related high pressure pipeline facilities, which have FERC approval to sell storage services at market-based rates.
-The storage facilities are located in the Marcellus Shale region of north-central Pennsylvania and have a total storage capacity of 15 million dekatherms and a maximum daily withdrawal quantity of 224,000 dekatherms.
-In Fiscal 2016, Energy Services leased more than 85% of the firm capacity at its underground natural gas facilities to third parties.
+The storage facilities are located in the Marcellus Shale region of Pennsylvania and have a total storage capacity of 15 million dekatherms and a maximum daily withdrawal quantity of 224,000 dekatherms.
+In Fiscal 2015, Energy Services leased more than 80% of the capacity at its underground natural gas facilities to third parties.
+Through its operation of a compressor station, Energy Services also receives natural gas from the Tennessee Gas Pipeline for injection into a storage facility on a firm basis throughout the year.

-In Fiscal 2016, Energy Services continued making investments in infrastructure projects to support the development of natural gas in the Marcellus Shale region of Pennsylvania.
-An expansion of Energy Services' Auburn Gathering System in the Marcellus Shale region was completed, adding 150,000 dekatherms of capacity per day.
-The Auburn gathering system includes a new 24" pipeline that will loop the original 12" Auburn line.
-With this expansion, the Auburn gathering system is now capable of delivering up to 470,000 dekatherms of capacity per day to both the Tennessee Gas Pipeline and the Transcontinental Gas Pipeline.

-In Fiscal 2016, Energy Services also made progress on its participation in the PennEast Pipeline project to develop an approximately 118-mile pipeline from Luzerne County, Pennsylvania to the Trenton-Woodbury interconnection in New Jersey.
+In Fiscal 2015, Energy Services continued making investments in infrastructure projects to support the development of natural gas in the Marcellus Shale region of Pennsylvania.
+On October 28, 2015, Energy Services completed the last phase of a three-phase expansion of its Auburn gathering system in the Marcellus Shale region following the construction of three additional compressor units at its Manning Compressor Station in Wyoming County, Pennsylvania.
+Energy Services also announced that service commenced on its 9-mile pipeline (Auburn Loop project) connecting Susquehanna County to the Manning Compressor Station on November 1, 2015.
+In Fiscal 2015, Energy Services also completed construction of and commenced service on the Union Dale Lateral pipeline to deliver gas to a PNG delivery station in Union Dale, Pennsylvania and completed its Temple LNG project that increased the liquefaction capacity of its Temple Facility.
+In addition, Energy Services made progress on its participation in the PennEast Pipeline project to develop an approximately 118-mile pipeline from Luzerne County, Pennsylvania to the Trenton-Woodbury interconnection in New Jersey in Fiscal 2015.
 When completed, the pipeline will transport approximately 1 billion cubic feet of lower cost natural gas to residential and commercial customers each day.
-In July 2016, FERC issued a Draft Environmental Impact Statement with respect to the PennEast Pipeline project and Energy Services expects to receive a Final Environmental Impact Statement and FERC Certificate in Fiscal 2017.

-During Fiscal 2016, Energy Services, through its wholly-owned subsidiary, UGI Sunbury, LLC, started construction on an approximately 35-mile interstate natural gas pipeline in central Pennsylvania to serve the proposed Hummel Station combined-cycle 1,000 megawatt power generation facility near the Shamokin Dam in Snyder County, Pennsylvania (Sunbury Pipeline project).
-The project is expected to be completed in Fiscal 2017.
+During Fiscal 2015, Energy Services also announced (i) its plans, through its wholly-owned subsidiary, UGI Sunbury, LLC, to construct an approximately 35-mile interstate natural gas pipeline in central Pennsylvania to serve the proposed Hummel Station combined-cycle 1,000 megawatt power generation facility near the Shamokin Dam in Snyder County, Pennsylvania (Sunbury Pipeline project) and (ii) its Invenergy pipeline project to provide natural gas service to a power generation facility in Jessup, Pennsylvania.